Juniper/ukai/doc/operation.md

 ## Hot reload

 OpenContrail Global Controller support hot reload.
-In order to hot reload, send HUP signal for OpenContrail Global Controller process.
+To hot reload, send HUP signal for OpenContrail Global Controller process.

 ## Southbound resource creation failure

-Southbound resource creatation may fail for various reasons.
+Southbound resource creations may fail for various reasons.
-OpenContrail Global Controller is designed for try recovering from error status using update request for the resource.
+OpenContrail Global Controller tries to recover from error status on a update REST API call.

-## Configuraion
+## Configurations

-Configuraion is stored in this location by default

-/etc/ukai/gohan.conf
+/etc/ukai/gohan.yaml is ukai configuration

 You can configure various option such as HTTPS, Logging, CORS.
-For more detail please take a look [Gohan configuraion guide](http://gohan.cloudwan.io/gohan/config.html)
+For more detail, please take a look [Gohan configuration guide](http://gohan.cloudwan.io/gohan/config.html)

 ## Customize API Call

-OpenContrail Global Controller uses Gohan framework. so it is pretty easy to customize API and workfare.
+OpenContrail Global Controller uses Gohan framework so that it is pretty easy to customize API and workflow.

-- Schema: schemes are stored in schema directory
+- Schema: Schemes is in schema directory
-- Work-flow logic are stored in extensions directory
+- Workflow logic file is in extensions directory

-For more information please take look [Gohan document](http://gohan.cloudwan.io/gohan/)
+For more information, please take look [Gohan document](http://gohan.cloudwan.io/gohan/)